vitessio/website/content/en/docs/learning-resources/_index.md

 ---
-title: Presentations and Videos
+title: Learning Resources
-weight: 1
+description: Talks, presentations and podcasts for your learning!
-aliases: ['/resources/presentations.html', '/docs/resources/presentations/']
+weight: 2200
 ---

 ## KubeCon EU 2024